w3c/wai-arrm/content/user-experience.md

 This task helps people with visual disabilities, cognitive limitations, and motor impairments by reducing the chance that a change of context will occur unexpectedly.

-Read [Ilya's full story](https://www.w3.org/WAI/people-use-web/user-stories/#accountant)@@update with new User Story}} and learn about other design task that benefit users like her.
+Read [Ilya's full story](https://www.w3.org/WAI/people-use-web/user-stories/#accountant)@@update with new User Story}} and learn about other design tasks that benefit users like her.

 ### Resources